muratk3n/thirdwave/en/README.md

 ---

 Yes yes..
-KIP THORNE helped develop the visualizations for the movie *Interstellar*.
+KIP THORNE helped develop the WH visualizations for the movie *Interstellar*.
 KIP THORNE.

 But that still doesn't mean there is any substance to this "theory".